HR

 D. Refusal or failure to comply with County or department/office policy or procedure;

-E. Refusal or failure to comply with a lawful instruction, regulation or law;
+E. Refusal or failure to comply with an instruction, direction, regulation or law;

-F. Inappropriate conduct toward fellow employees, the public, or others doing business with the County;
+F. Inappropriate conduct toward County employees, the public, or others doing business with the County including conduct during non-work hours that impacts County operations;

-G. Unauthorized possession, consumption, admission to being under the influence of alcohol or controlled substances, or testing positive for alcohol or a controlled substance, or the misuse of prescribed medication, while in a work status;
+G. Possession (other than possession required in the performance of job duties), consumption, admission to being under the influence of alcohol or controlled substances, or testing positive for alcohol or a controlled substances, or the misuse of prescribed medication, while in a work status;

 H. Misuse of leave, unexcused absence, unreported absence, tardiness, or absenteeism;